The International Trade Blog International Logistics

 This is not the case for packing dangerous goods.
-Chapter 7.4 of the International Maritime Dangerous Good (IMDG) Code specifies the mandatory dos and don’ts under the IMO/ILO/UNECE Guidelines for the Packing of Cargo Transport Units.
+Chapter 7.4 of the International Maritime Dangerous Good (IMDG) Code specifies the mandatory do's and don’ts under the IMO/ILO/UNECE Code of Practice for Packing of Cargo Transport Units.

 Common terms such as blocking and bracing are used in the general packing guidelines, but there are many other important details that must be considered.
 Properly packing a shipping container is as much an art as a science.
 Yes, science.

 Once a container—also known as a cargo transport unit or CTU—is loaded, a shipper often thinks that all is well and considers a CTU as somewhat invincible.
 That is far from the truth.
 These containers are built rugged for a reason.
 Their average lifespan is approximately 20 long, harsh years, and they experience a variety of extreme climatic and physical stresses before they are scrapped.